+Darwin was once the largest settlement after Stanley, with almost 200 working folk on the farm payroll.
+After being reduced to only 2 for many years, the permanent population has now risen to 7, but the location has lost none of its appeal.
 By 1920, however, the site had become too small for the thriving settlement, and over the next 2 years, all the farm buildings, the church, and most of the houses were transferred to Goose Green, now a large sheep farm owned by Falklands Landholdings, some 90,000 sheep.

 Nearby is Bodie Creek Bridge, the world’s most southerly suspension bridge, It was built in 1925, by one engineer and local men from a kit fabricated in England by David Rowell & Co., in order to shorten the distance sheep needed to be driven from southern Lafonia to the shearing sheds in Goose Green.
 Closed in 1997 it is no longer used by sheep or man and is unfortunately fallen into disrepair, but still well worth a visit.

 Goose Green is also an important site from the 1982 war – the Paratroopers memorial, a monument where Colonel H. Jones fell and the large Argentine cemetery are all located nearby.
 Full day battlefield Tours are available to include a drive to San Carlos the site of the British landing in 1982 and today the British cemetery.